New realisation of light thermal dark matter with enhanced detection prospects: New realisation of light thermal dark matter

 Therefore, with suitable choices of parameters, it is possible to decrease the mass of the mediator $\phi$ sharply after the phase transition, compared to its initial mass $\mu_\phi$.
 Hereafter, we denote the mediator mass after the FOPT as $M_S$.
 In Eq. \eqref{eq1}, an additional complex scalar field $\phi_1$ is included whose coupling with the scalar field $\phi'$ assists in getting the desired FOPT.

-We calculate the complete potential including the tree level potential $V_{\rm tree}$, one-loop Coleman-Weinberg potential $V_{\rm CW}$\cite{Coleman:1973jx} along with the finite-temperature potential $V_{\rm th}$ \cite{Dolan:1973qd,Quiros:1999jp}.
+As shown in Appendix \ref{appen2}, we calculate the complete potential including the tree level potential $V_{\rm tree}$, one-loop Coleman-Weinberg potential $V_{\rm CW}$\cite{Coleman:1973jx} along with the finite-temperature potential $V_{\rm th}$ \cite{Dolan:1973qd,Quiros:1999jp}.
 We also incorporate appropriate decoupling of heavier degrees of freedom \cite{Biondini:2020oib} while studying the low scale FOPT driven by the singlet scalar field $\phi'$.
+See Appendix \ref{sec:dec_method} for details of the decoupling method.
 The critical temperature $T_c$ where two degenerate minima $(0, v_c)$ of the potential arise, is estimated by checking the temperature evolution of the potential.
 The ratio $v_c/T_c$ is identified as the order parameter such that a larger $v_c/T_c$ indicates a stronger FOPT.
 The FOPT proceeds via tunneling, the rate of which is estimated by calculating the bounce action $S_3$ using the prescription in \cite{Linde:1980tt, Adams:1993zs}.
 The nucleation temperature $T_n$ is then calculated by comparing the tunneling rate with the Hubble expansion rate of the universe $\Gamma (T_n) = \mathcal{H}^4(T_n) = \mathcal{H}^4_*$.